IanMulvany/DLCS-IIIF-test/README.md

 	data = {"name":"test_create", "id": "2"}
 	r = requests.put(space_creation_endpoint, auth = (creds.KEY, creds.SECRET), data=json.dumps(data))

 The key thing here is that the payload needs to include a name as well as the id of the space.
+The documentation was not very clear on this but I got assistance in the slack channel.

 # Accessing a version of the served image from the DLCS.